VertebrateResequencing/wr/.docs/nextflowstrict3/phase5.md

 - [ ] implemented
 - [ ] reviewed

-#### Item 5.3: I2 - Parse `onComplete:` and `onError:` in workflow blocks [parallel with 5.1, 5.2, 5.4, 5.5]
+#### Item 5.3: I2 parse - Parse `onComplete:` and `onError:` in workflow blocks [parallel with 5.1, 5.2, 5.4, 5.5]

 spec.md section: I2

 Add `OnComplete string` and `OnError string` fields to `WorkflowBlock` in ast.go.
 Modify `parseWorkflowBlock` in parse.go to accept `onComplete:` and `onError:` sections, storing raw body text.
-Emit warning that wr does not support lifecycle hooks.
-Covering all 4 acceptance tests from I2.
+Translation of these sections into wr jobs is handled in Phase 8.
+Covering acceptance tests 1-4 from I2 (parse-level tests only).

 - [ ] implemented
 - [ ] reviewed